mvrcii/vesuvius_challenge_2023/README.md

 ## Our approach

-We started off by handlabelling crackles up to a precision of 4 layers, these labels can be found in `archive\labels\handmade_labels\four_layer_handmade`.
+We started off by hand-labelling crackles up to a precision of 4 layers, these labels can be found in `archive\labels\handmade_labels\four_layer_handmade`.

 To get started, we trained multiple SegFormer models with 4 input layers on the handlabelled data by passing 4 stacked data layers into the